Kamiz660/Spamurai-AI-web-extension/README.md

 ## How to use Spamurai

-1. Pull the main branch of the Spamurai repo.
+1. Clone the main branch of the Spamurai repo or Download ZIP and Extract.
 2. Go to chrome://extensions/, enable Developer Mode, then click Load unpacked and select the Spamurai-AI-web-extension folder.
 3. Go to any YouTube video page.
 4. Open the developer console and paste the following to download the AI model: